 Career Outlook for Nurses in Iowa

-Students earning their online nursing degree have a bright career outlook; the projected growth in the nursing field is more than double than that of all other professions.
-In Iowa, nursing positions grew 30% between 2005 and 2015.
-Enrollment in nursing programs matches this pace of job growth, indicating that students who enroll in a nursing school in Iowa should easily find employment soon after graduation.
+Students earning an online nursing degree enjoy a bright career outlook; the projected job growth for nurses is more than double that of all professions.
+In Iowa, nursing positions grew 30% between 2005-2015.

-Although Iowa has more nurses per capita than the national average, the large percentage of nurses over age 50 indicates that job openings should continue to be available as this group of nurses reaches retirement age.
-In Iowa and throughout the nation, the increasing need for nurses and other medical professionals should continue to grow as the percentage of older Americans increases.
-The projected growth of the field suggests that earning your online nursing degree helps you achieve a long-term, successful career.
+Although Iowa has more nurses per capita than the national average, the large percentage of nurses over the age of 50 indicates that job openings should continue to be available as nurses reach retirement.
+In the United States, the increasing need for nurses and other medical professionals should continue as the percentage of older Americans increases.

 Biggest Hospitals in Iowa

-After earning your online nursing degree, your job search begins at Iowa’s many hospitals.
-Both independent hospitals and those run by HMOs recruit nurses throughout the year.
-Working in a hospital exposes you to different fields of medicine, allowing you to find your nursing niche.
-Also, when starting your nursing program in Iowa, look to local hospitals for internship or fellowship opportunities, which can make your resume stand out to future employers.
+After earning an online nursing degree, many nurses pursue employment at Iowa’s hospitals.
+Working in a hospital exposes you to different fields of medicine, allowing you to find a nursing niche.
+When starting a nursing program in Iowa, look to local hospitals for internship or fellowship opportunities, which can make your resume stand out to future employers.

-- University of Iowa Hospitals and Clinics (UIHC): With nearly 700 beds and admitting over 30,000 patients for inpatient care annually, UIHC boasts one of the best pediatric specialty programs in the country.
-Students completing their nursing program in Iowa should consider UIHC if they plan to work primarily with children or become a pediatric nurse practitioner.
+- University of Iowa Hospitals and Clinics: With nearly 700 beds and over 30,000 patients admitted for inpatient care annually, UIHC boasts one of the best pediatric specialty programs in the country.
+Students completing a nursing program in Iowa should consider UIHC if they plan to work primarily with children.
 UIHC employs 2,800 nurses at its main hospital in Iowa City, its satellite campus in Coralville, and over 200 outpatient clinics across the state.

-- Mercy Medical Center-Des Moines: At Mercy, over 7,000 staff members work together to treat 30,000 patients every year.
+- Mercy Medical Center-Des Moines: At Mercy, over 7,000 staff members treat 30,000 patients every year.
 Mercy is part of an extensive network of hospitals administered by Catholic Health Initiatives (CHI).
-This network gives nurses the option to transfer between different CHI hospitals if they decide to move out of state.
+This network gives nurses the option to transfer between CHI hospitals if they decide to move out of state.

-The Iowa Board of Nursing provides valuable information to future registered nurses.
-For students attending a nursing school online in Iowa, the site contains the latest information regarding nursing licensure and employment trends.
+- Iowa Board of Nursing: For students attending a nursing school online in Iowa, the IBON site contains the latest information regarding nursing licensure and employment trends.
 For practicing nurses, the site offers information on licensure renewal and continuing education.

-Since 1973, NAPNAP has worked to improve the healthcare received by children and adolescents.
-If you are working towards an online MSN program in Iowa, NAPNAP can connect you with job resources and discounts on insurance.
-NAPNAP also keeps its members up to date with the latest research into nursing best practices.
+- National Association of Pediatric Nurse Practitioners: Since 1973, NAPNAP has worked to improve healthcare for children and adolescents.
+If you are working toward an online MSN program in Iowa, NAPNAP can connect you with job resources and discounts on insurance.
+NAPNAP also keeps members up to date with the latest research on nursing best practices.

 Accredited Online Nursing Programs in Iowa

-When researching online nursing schools in Iowa, consider only those that have accreditation.
+When researching online nursing schools in Iowa, consider only those with accreditation.
 The list below contains all accredited online nursing programs in the state.
 Before exploring the list, take a moment to review the three main types of nursing programs.
-At a minimum, registered nurses must complete an associate degree in nursing.
-Online RN to BSN programs in Iowa help registered nurses earn their bachelor’s.
-This degree can open the door to job promotions and salary increases.
-Online MSN programs in Iowa help registered nurses become nurse practitioners.
-Others earn this degree as a stepping stone to work as an instructor in a nursing program.
+At a minimum, RNs must complete an associate degree in nursing.
+Online RN-to-BSN programs in Iowa allow RNs to earn their bachelor’s, which expands salary and job opportunities.
+Online MSN programs in Iowa equip RNs to become NPs.
+Others earn this degree to become instructors in a nursing program.
 Iowa’s colleges and universities offer online nursing degrees at each of these levels.